barneyman/pipxe/README.md

 - `cd ./docker-ftp-pxe-http`
 - `INTERFACE=eth0 SUBNET=192.168.1.0 NETMASK=255.255.255.0 docker compose up`
   - setting `INTERFACE`, `SUBNET` & `NETMASK` as appropriate
+  - it works in proxy mode, so will coexist with existing DHCP server

 ## Process
 1. Burn the image to an the media